Building a campfire on the beach is a special tradition in Seaside. Photo: Kimson Doan

 Build a Campfire on the Beach

 Who says you need to spend a night in the woods for a few hours around the campfire?
 In Seaside, it’s legal to build a fire on the city’s stretch of coastline, and if the weather holds up, you’ll be far from alone.
 (Just know that fires aren’t allowed in dunes or around driftwood logs.
-Read full beach bonfire guidelines here.)
+Read full beach campfire guidelines here.)
 Hallahan suggests buying a bundle of firewood and s’mores ingredients at a local convenience store before finding a quiet stretch of coastline.
-“Build a beautiful bonfire and watch the sunset?
+“Build a beautiful campfire and watch the sunset?
 That’s an experience you can’t get at most beaches in the United States,” she says.

 Bring Home a Classic

-If the weather isn’t cooperating with your plans for a beach bonfire, stay inside and catch up on a classic film—or, for that matter, a cult classic—with a little help from Universal Video.
+If the weather isn’t cooperating with your plans for a beach campfire, stay inside and catch up on a classic film—or, for that matter, a cult classic—with a little help from Universal Video.
 The throwback video store stocks your favorite VHS tapes (thousands of them, in fact) alongside a selection of DVDs and Blu-rays.
 “It’s like a Powell’s bookstore of videos and DVDs right here in Seaside,” Hallahan says, citing the famously large bookstore in Portland, Oregon, which takes up a full city block.
 “I can pull up something from the 70s, and most likely, they have it—old classics, strange documentaries, they have it.”

 Stroll the Prom